HOCC2011/Universal-Card-Reader/README.md

 Before: The balance is exactly same with the raw value
 After: The balance is $15.0 less than the raw value

-How to calculate T-union exchange rate:
+**How to calculate Octopus - China T-union card exchange rate:**
-Rate ≥ by 0.001 = T-union balance / Octopus balance (truncate to 3 decimal places)
+Exchange rate ≥ by 0.001 = T-union balance / Octopus balance (truncate to 3 decimal places)

+# China T-Union Cards